Azure-Samples/azure-search-javascript-samples/search-website-functions-v4/client-v4-material-ui/README.md

-# Azure Search - books
+# Client readme for running GitHub actions

-This example front-end app is part of the []().
+This example front-end app is part of the [Add search to static web apps](https://learn.microsoft.com/azure/search/tutorial-javascript-overview) tutorial.
+This readme describes the YML files that run as GitHub actions when you deploy the client to Azure Static Web Apps.

-## Azure Static Web apps
+## Azure Static Web Apps

-Deploy this Static web app to Azure with a managed Azure Functions API, deployed from a GitHub action similar to the following:
+When you create your static web app, it is deployed from _your fork_ of the GitHub repository.
+To deploy app app, the GitHub workflow file is created for your when you create your Azure Static Web App resource.
+Because the code is part of a repo with other apps, you need to configure the workflow file to understand where _just_ the front-end and back-end source code is within this repository.
+To help with that configuration, the following example GitHub action workflow file is provided.
+The properties related to the static web app deployment include:

+* `app_location`: the location from the root of the repository to your front-end application code.
+* `api_location`: the location from the root of the repository to your back-end application code.
+* `build`: the location from the `app_location` to your generated front-end code.

 ```yaml
 name: v4-swa-api-material-ui